intelliriffer/AMIT-EXPRESSO/README.md

 *   **USB MIDI Output:** Sends MIDI messages over USB, making it compatible with most DAWs and MIDI-enabled software.
 * **Customizable Board ID:** Allows for custom board ID and identifiers.

-**Hardware Requirements:**

-1.  **Arduino Micro Pro (Leonardo):** The microcontroller board.
-2.  **Expression Pedal:** An analog expression pedal with a potentiometer.
-3.  **Mono Input Jack:** For connecting the sustain pedal.
-4.  **10k Resistor:** For the sustain pedal circuit.
-5.  **Connecting Wires:** For wiring the components.
-6.  **Sustain Pedal:** A momentary switch-type sustain pedal.

-**Wiring Diagram:**

-1.  **Sustain Pedal Circuit:**
-    *   Connect a 10k resistor between pin 2 (`pSUSTAIN`) and Ground (GND) on the Arduino.
-    *   Connect a wire from pin 2 to the tip lug of the mono input jack.
-    *   Connect a wire from the VCC pin to the outer lug of the input jack.
-2.  **Expression Pedal:**
-    *   Connect the ground wire from the expression pedal to GND on the Arduino.
-    *   Connect the center lug wire from the expression pedal to pin A0 (18) on the Arduino.
-    *   Connect the other wire from the expression pedal to VCC on the Arduino.
-    *   **Note:** You might need to swap the VCC and GND wires on the expression pedal if the pedal's response is inverted.

 **Software Components:**

 1.  **Arduino IDE:** The development environment for programming the Arduino.